mischah/Sublime-Text-2-Settings/Sass/README.md

 Then, search for **"Sass"** and press Enter.
 In mere moments you'll be up and running with full syntax highlighting, tab completion and more.
 Huzzah!

+### Putting HAML in its place

+You may find that when you open files with the `.sass` extension, Sublime Text 2 initially interprets the syntax as HAML.
+To permanently fix this, open `Packages/Rails/Ruby Haml.tmLanguage` and delete the line `<string>sass</string>`.

 ## About & Credit
 This was originally a fork of <https://github.com/seaofclouds/sass-textmate-bundle>, and includes the best contributions of people [throughout the network](https://github.com/nathos/sass-textmate-bundle/network).